 Ultrawide monitors have an aspect ratio of 21:9 as opposed to the widescreen format of 16:9.
 So, you get 33% more horizontal space for a more engaging gaming experience.

-In certain games, you get a wider field of view which can also be advantageous as you can spot enemies coming from the corners faster.
+In certain games, you get a wider field of view which can also be advantageous as you can spot opponents coming from the corners faster.
 However, some competitive games limit the aspect ratio to 16:9 just for that reason.

 Panel Type and Response Time

 TN (Twisted Nematic)

 This effectively removes trailing and motion blur of fast-moving objects which is why competitive gamers usually opt for this panel technology.

 VA (Vertical Alignment)

 Next, we have VA panels that boast the best contrast ratio which allows them to produce deep blacks for more vivid details in the shadows of the image and an overall better relation between the darkest and the brightest colors.

 For most gamers, the amount of ghosting is tolerable as in return, you get such deep blacks.
 If you’re a competitive gamer and mostly play fast-paced games, however, you should avoid VA panels.